shakes76/PatternFlow/recognition/s4736267 SiameseNetwork/README.md

 ### One Shot image recognition
 Due to the approach of a one-shot image recognition, only one sample person of two classes was used.
 Instead of using one reference image for both classes, the number could be increased to 10.
 Averaging the slices across the patients does not provide an improvement.
 This is mainly due to the orientation and location of the brain centers being different between patients.

-Averaging the slices itself across the patients, does not provide a improvement.
-This is mainly due to the orientation and location of the brain centers beeing different between patients.

 <p align="center">
     <img src=Picture/singlemean.PNG width="600" >
 </p>